fastapi/fastapi/README.md

 ## License

-This project is licensed under the terms of the MIT license.
+This is changed by rdon...
+YES you are absolutely right it is changed.